jnmaloof/brassica_eqtl_paper/paper/uncrowded_eqtl.md

 Counts files generated from this pipeline were analysed using the Limma/Voom package in R using genotype and replicates as factors in a simple regression model(@smyth_limma, @R-foundation).
 Calculated model fitted values for each gene for each individual genotype were generated and used for Expression QTL Mapping.

 ### Expression QTL Mapping
 Gene expression values for each per genotype were first mapped using the scanone() function in the R/QTL package (@broman_rqtl).
+After 10,000 permutatations, genes with a liklihood odds score above 5 were selected for further analysis.
+The genetic map is saturated with markers for our population size so we were able to convert genetic distance to physical distance to determine *cis* versus *trans* QTL effects. *Trans* effect expression QTL for each gene were called if the QTL was located on another chromosome, or further than 2 Mb away from the gene's physical location.

 #### TODO:
-BLAST, Permutation
+BLAST, GO,

 # Results
 ## Expression QTL Overview